V4 engine: Motorcycle use

-One of the first motorcycles powered by a V4 engine was the 1931-1935 Matchless Silver Hawk built in the United Kingdom.
+One of the first motorcycles powered by a V4 engine was the 1931–1935 Matchless Silver Hawk built in the United Kingdom.
 The Silver Hawk used a narrow-angle 16-degree V4 engine with a single cylinder head, pushrod valve actuation, and air cooling.

-The 1936-1938 Puch P800 was built in Austria for both civilian and military uses.
+The 1936–1938 Puch P800 was built in Austria for both civilian and military uses.
 The P800 used a very wide-angle 170-degree V4 engine (therefore being close in appearance to a flat-four engine) with two cylinder heads and air cooling.

 V4 engines were used during the mid-to-late 1980s, especially in transverse-engined Honda motorcycles that had a 90-degree V4 engine with water cooling.

-The majority of 2020 MotoGP manufacturers chose the V4 configuration for their bikes.
+The majority MotoGP manufacturers chose the V4 configuration for their bikes since 2020.
 These include: